jamonholmgren/flame/docs/contributing.md

 ## Architecture

 Like most Gluegun apps, the commands live in `src/commands` and there are utility functions in `src/utils`.
 There's also a bunch of ai related functionality in `src/ai`.
 There are a few React Native specific features in `src/react-native`.
+Exported types are in `src/types.ts`.

-Tips (note this can change as the project evolves):
+## Contributing Tips (note this can change as the project evolves):

 - We want to keep the folder structure very _flat_.
 We don't want super deep nested folders.
 - Generally speaking, keep the commands as thin as possible, primarily focused on user interaction.
 Put the bulk of the logic in other folders.